aai-institute/nnbench/CONTRIBUTING.md

-# Contributing to mlbench
+# Contributing to nnbench

 Thank you for your interest in contributing to this project!

-We appreciate issue reports, pull requests for code and documentation, as well as any project-related communication through [GitHub Discussions](https://github.com/aai-institute/mlbench/discussions).
+We appreciate issue reports, pull requests for code and documentation, as well as any project-related communication through [GitHub Discussions](https://github.com/aai-institute/nnbench/discussions).

 ## Getting Started